fabianopinto/smoker/README.md

 ### Configuration System

-Smoker includes a powerful configuration system that supports various data types and multiple configuration sources:
+Smoker includes a powerful configuration system that supports various data types and multiple configuration sources.
+The system is built with modularity and flexibility in mind, allowing for configuration values to be loaded from local files, AWS S3, or directly as objects.

 #### Configuration Data Types